Partially-rough Venus Clam Shell, Iliochione subrugosa

 Partially-rough Venus Clam Shell, Iliochione subrugosa.
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Size: 4.2 cm (1.7 inches) x 3.3 cm (1.3 inches).

-Partially-rough Venus Clams reside intertidally over and within mud substrate.
-They range from Bahia Magdalena, Baja California Sur to Peru, including the Galapagos Islands.
-They are found throughout the Sea of Cortez.
+Habitat and Distribution: Partially-rough Venus Clam Shells reside intertidally on and within mud substrate.
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Bahía Magdalena, Baja California Sur to Guatemala.
+They are found throughout the Gulf of California.

-Synonyms include Anomalocardia broggi, Anomalocardia subrugosa, Venus subrugosa, and Venus triradiata.
+Synonyms: Anomalocardia broggi, Anomalocardia subrugosa, Chione subrugosa, Venus subrugosa, and Venus triradiata.